Tiny Dancer Lilac

 Other Names: Common Lilac

 Group/Class: French Hybrid Lilac

 A striking spring blooming shrub featuring extremely fragrant pink-blue shaded blooms in upright panicles; a very compact, bushy habit, very hardy, tends to sucker; ideal as a low screen; full sun and well-drained soil, allow room for air movement

 Tiny Dancer Lilac features showy panicles of fragrant sky blue flowers with fuchsia overtones rising above the foliage in mid spring.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Tiny Dancer Lilac is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.